-From the discussions during the meetings, it became evident to the EEAP that the programme Director and the Department try to collect, analyse, and discuss information obtained within the PSP.
+From the discussions during the meetings, it became evident to the EEAP that significant efforts are made by the programme director and the department to collect, analyse, and discuss information obtained within the PSP.
 The evaluation questionnaires are filled in with a satisfactory presentence and considered in the redesign of the teaching program.

 No Key Performance Indicators have been explicitly formulated.
-Their development will facilitate monitoring the progress of the PSP and the internal evaluation procedures.
+Their development will facilitate the progress monitoring and the internal evaluation procedures.

 The monitoring and the annual Internal evaluation of the program is well organised.
-There is potential for improving the documentation of these efforts.
+There is some potential for improving the documentation of these efforts.

-Principle 9: On-going monitoring and periodic evaluation of postgraduate study programmes internal
+Principle 9: On-going monitoring and periodic internal evaluation of postgraduate study programmes

-Fully compliant Х
+Fully compliant X

 Substantially compliant

 Partially compliant

 Non-compliant

-- R9.1 Develop key performance indicators - R9.2 Improve the documentation of monitoring and internal evaluation efforts - R9.3 Find ways to enhance student participation in the evaluation of classes
+R9.1 Develop key performance indicators

+- R9.2 Improve the documentation of monitoring and internal evaluation efforts - R9.3 Find ways to enhance student participation in the evaluation of classes